© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site in Gelham's Wood is a scheduled monument protected by Historic England under reference 1020857.
 View the official record →

-Moated site in Gelham's Wood is a medieval defensive and domestic earthwork located in Norfolk.
+Moated site in Gelham's Wood is a medieval defensive or residential enclosure consisting of a substantial ditch surrounding a raised platform, located in Norfolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020857.

 Moated site in Gelham's Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020857.